 I posted on Twitter yesterday with the promise of a new poem tonight, and, well, here it is.

 This piece is about an interesting character – a woman I encounter most mornings on usual commute to work.
-And the bus is always a great place to write poetry.

 The Green-Eyed Woman on the Bus to Nowhere

 She doesn’t want to ride the bus today.

 She wants to fall into the melting concrete,